-ClO2 has been used since 1920 in the industrial sector for bleaching paper, since 1943 it has been introduced in water to make it drinkable.
+ClO2 has been used since 1920 in the industrial sector to bleach paper, since 1943 it has been introduced in water to make it potable.

 Chlorine dioxide has a neutral pH (it does not corrode like the traditional system of sodium chlorite and hydrochloric acid).

 - It does not have the typical smell of chlorine, indeed in the pools it eliminates the smell

 - Chlorine dioxide eliminates much more effectively than traditional chlorine, bacteria, viruses, spores, etc.